 Borrowings under the Amended and Restated Senior Credit Facility are guaranteed by each of Acadia's domestic subsidiaries (other than Park Royal) and are secured by a lien on substantially all of the assets of Acadia and its domestic subsidiaries (other than Park Royal).
 Borrowings under the Amended and Restated Senior Credit Facility bear interest at a rate tied to Acadia's consolidated leverage ratio (defined as consolidated funded debt to consolidated EBITDA, in each case as defined in the Amended and Restated Senior Credit Facility).
-The Applicable Rate (as defined in the Amended and Restated Senior Credit Facility) for borrowings under the Amended and Restated Senior Credit Facility was 3.25% and 2.25% for Eurodollar Rate Loans (as defined in the Amended and Restated Senior Credit Facility), respectively, as of December 31, 2012.
+The Applicable Rate (as defined in the Amended and Restated Senior Credit Facility was 3.25% and 2.25% for Eurodollar Rate Loans (as defined in the Amended and Restated Senior Credit Facility) and Base Rate Loans (as defined in the Amended and Restated Senior Credit Facility), respectively, as of December 31, 2012.
 Eurodollar Rate Loans bear interest at the Applicable Rate plus the Eurodollar Rate (as defined in the Amended and Restated Senior Credit Facility) (based upon the British Bankers Association LIBOR Rate (as defined in the Amended and Restated Senior Credit Facility) prior to commencement of the interest rate period).
 Base Rate Loans bear interest at the Applicable Rate plus the highest of (i) the federal funds rate plus 1/2 of 1.0%, (ii) the prime rate and (iii) the Eurodollar Rate plus 1.0%.
 As of December 31, 2012, borrowings under the Senior Secured Credit Facility bore interest at a rate of 3.5%.
 In addition, Acadia is required to pay a commitment fee on undrawn amounts under the revolving line of credit.
 As of December 31, 2012, undrawn amounts bore interest at a rate of 0.50%.